Murray named AP college football player of year

 Murray received 39 first-place votes and a total of 145 points.
 Tagovailoa received 13 first-place votes (117 points) and Haskins was listed first on four ballots (55 points).

-All three are finalists for the Heisman Trophy , which will be presented Saturday night in New York.
+All three are finalists for the Heisman Trophy, which will be presented Saturday night in New York.
 Murray and Tagovailoa will face each other in the College Football Playoff, when No. 1 Alabama plays No. 4 Oklahoma at the Orange Bowl semifinal on Dec.
 29.

 Murray joins Baker Mayfield (2017), Josh Heupel (2000), Jason White (2003) and Sam Bradford (2008) as previous winners from Oklahoma.
 No other school has had more than two players win AP Player of the Year.

 Murray, a 5-foot-10, 195-pound junior from Allen, Texas, won the award in his final year as a college athlete.
 The Oakland Athletics took Murray with the ninth pick in the Major League Baseball draft in June.
-Murray, who batted .296 with 10 home runs and 13 doubles in 50 games as the Sooners' center fielder, signed for nearly $5 million, with the A's agreeing to let him return to school and play football this season .
+Murray, who batted .296 with 10 home runs and 13 doubles in 50 games as the Sooners' center fielder, signed for nearly $5 million, with the A's agreeing to let him return to school and play football this season.

 Murray was Mayfield's backup last season and won the starter's job in preseason practice.
 He went on to become one of three 4,000-yard passers in the nation and threw for 40 touchdowns.
 He also has rushed for 892 yards and 11 TDs.